HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ConfigureIngressWithVPs.md

 ```

 !!!note
-    If more then just one VirtualPortal will be used, additional host aliases can be added under `hostnames`.
+    If your environment uses more than one virtual portal, add the hostnames directly under the `hostnames` list.

-### Update the deployment to reflect the changes
+### Updating the deployment to reflect the changes

-Run a helm upgrade command to reflect the new changes in your current DX deployment.
-For details, please check [Upgrading Helm Deployment](../../../deployment/install/container/helm_deployment/update_helm_deployment.md){target="_blank"}.
+Apply the configuration changes to your active HCL DX deployment.
+For more information, refer to [Upgrading Helm Deployment](../../../deployment/install/container/helm_deployment/update_helm_deployment.md).

 For example:

 ```yaml
 helm upgrade -n your-namespace -f path/to/your/values.yaml your-release-name path/to/hcl-dx-deployment-vX.X.X_XXXXXXXX-XXXX.tar.gz
 ```

-### Creating a Virtual Portal
+### Creating a virtual portal

-Create a host based virtual portal (for example with hostname `VirtualPortal11`) by following the instructions of [Creating a virtual portal](../../../build_sites/virtual_portal/adm_vp_task/vp_adm_task/create_vp/index.md){target="_blank"}
+Create a host-based virtual portal using your designated hostname (for example, `VirtualPortal1`).
+For more information, refer to [Creating a virtual portal](../../../build_sites/virtual_portal/adm_vp_task/vp_adm_task/create_vp/index.md).

 ### Creating Ingress resource rules

-Ingress can be configured by specifying resources and rules in yaml files.
-In this section it will be described in how to configure such rules for different host names.
-It is best practice to create a new yaml file for each new rule.
+Configure Ingress by defining resources and rules in YAML files.
+Create a new YAML file for each rule.

 #### Creating the BasePortal hostname resource rule

-1. create a new yaml file (for example base_portal_rule.yaml) and add the following content into it:
+1. Create a YAML file named `base_portal_rule.yaml` with the following content:

     ```yaml
     apiVersion: networking.k8s.io/v1